-Our intellectual property portfolio covers patents on cannabinoid compositions and methods of treatments for dermatological and neuropathic pain indications and on our Cannabis cultivation practices.
+Our intellectual property portfolio covers patents on cannabinoid compositions and methods of treatments for dermatological and neurological indications.
 We do not currently own or in-licence any patent related to our products.
 Our patent portfolio includes seven (7) pending applications.

 Our lead product candidate AVCN319301, an oral cannabinoid composition specifically formulated using advanced drug delivery systems to achieve better therapeutic efficacy and bioavailability of lipophilic cannabinoid compounds is under development for neuropathic pain.
 In pre-clinical studies, AVCN319301 upon administration to a mammal showed strong bioavailability profile as compared to controlled compositions.
 On September 5, 2019, we filed a U.S. provisional patent application on its formulation, delivery system and bioavailability profile.
-The provisional application was formalized on September 4, 2020 and is awaiting examination by the USPTO.
+The provisional application was formalized on September 4, 2020 andunder examination by the USPTO.
 The application was published in the official journal of the USPTO.

 Our second lead product candidate AVCN583601 for dermatological indications has successfully completed formulation development and in vivo toxicology studies in animal models.
 We filed a U.S. provisional patent application for AVCN583601 on March 8, 2021 on its composition of matter and in vitro and in vivo test results.
 We originally filed a U.S. provisional patent application for AVCN583601 on March 5, 2019 which we abandoned to refile on March 6, 2020 and March 8, 2021.
+This application is not yet published.

-We are also studying a product candidate AVCN771201 in pre-clinical studies for the treatment of lung inflammation induced by respiratory infections including severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection, commonly known as COVID-19 infection.
-AVCN771201 is an advanced formulation for the nasal delivery of cannabinoids designed to decrease the activity of inflammatory markers causing lung inflammation.
-On July 29, 2020, we filed a U.S. provisional patent application on the formulation and its delivery mechanism for the treatment of lung inflammation.
+We were also studying a product candidate AVCN771201 in pre-clinical studies for the treatment of lung inflammation induced by respiratory infections including severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection, commonly known as COVID-19 infection.
+On July 29, 2020, we filed a U.S.

+provisional patent application on the formulation and its delivery mechanism for the treatment of lung inflammation.
 The due date to formalize the U.S. provisional application was July 29, 2021.
-There are delays in getting the desired supporting data on the patent claims, therefore, we abandoned the U.S. provisional patent application.
-We intend to conduct more studies in the near future, and upon successful completion of those studies, we will proceed with new patent applications.
+There were delays in getting the desired supporting data on the patent claims, therefore, we abandoned the U.S. provisional patent application.
+The development of this product is now terminated.